Ilocano Cuisine | The Crispy, Hearty & Naughty

 I have never blushed on vegetables not until I came across this slew of Ilocano vegetable names that are coincidentally naughty in street slang Tagalog.
 Well, it is what it is, nothing malicious.
 But yeah, let’s giggle!

 Poqui-poqui / Poki-poki (pussy) is a simple sauteed eggplant.
-It is grilled, seasoned & tossed with onions, bell pepper & egg.
-It is usually served for breakfast but real good anytime of the day.
+Just grilled, seasoned & tossed with onions, bell pepper, egg & rest is magic.
+Usually served for breakfast but real good anytime of the day.

 Utong (nipples) are just your humble string beans.
 They are usually best in that undying adobo finish.
 Or mixed with other vegies in pinakbet or inabraw.